Understanding Sample Rate in Audacity

 2. Set the project rate to match the audio file's original rate.

-3. Then use the "Resample" function to change to your desired rate.
+3. Use the "Resample" function to change to your desired rate.

 If you encounter errors when trying to export at a different sample rate:

-If you need to change the sample rate of multiple files:
+To change the sample rate of multiple files efficiently:

 1. Use "File" > "Import" > "Audio" to import all your files.